Medium: Mixed media textile (e.g., embroidery, appliqué on cotton/silk), pigments, thread

 Size: Variable

 Under the extraordinary circumstances of the 2021 lockdown, a duo exhibition with the artist Jürgen Krause was organized in the BLOOM exhibition space in Düsseldorf.
-Curated by Ji Sue Byun and programmatically titled Distant Call, the show reflects the experience of distance in form and content, while simultaneously creating a space—despite pandemic-related restrictions—where art and culture can be experienced again.
+Programmatically titled DISTANT CALL, the show reflects the experience of distance in form and content, while simultaneously creating a space—despite pandemic-related restrictions—where art and culture can be experienced again.

 Two models of the Prayer Glove are positioned as artifacts in the exhibition space, thus functioning as a link between the performance and the series of Textile Pieces, which were visible on a linear wooden pedestal in the center of the room.